ddnexus/pagy/docs/api/keyset.md

 ==- `:jsonify_keyset_attributes`

 A lambda to override the generic json encoding of the `keyset` attributes.
+It receives the keyset attributes to jsonify, and it should return a JSON string of the `attributes.values` array.
 Use it when the generic `to_json` method would lose some information when decoded.

 For example: `Time` objects may lose or round the fractional seconds through the encoding/decoding cycle, causing the ordering to